journey-js/journey/dist-setup.md

 If you would like an overview of Single Page Applications and ES6 Modules see [Overview](overview.md).

-If you are looking to create a distribution for your application see [Development Setup](dev-setup.md).
+If you are looking to create a development environment for your application see [Development Setup](dev-setup.md).

 There are a variety of solutions available such as [Rolleup](), [Webpack](), [Browserify[() etc. Here we will look at Rollup as I've found it the easiest to get started with.